 The expansion also includes cards to add even more variety to your RAID options, and 4 new missions for the narrative campaign.
 These are an optional aside that fits into the middle of the core box campaign, extending this story.

 Without giving away too many spoilers, the basic idea is this.
-The first of the campaign missions sees our intrepid Heroes fighting their way to The Portal itself.
+The first of the campaign missions sees our intrepid heroes fighting their way to The Portal itself.
 The area around it is heavily contaminated with evidence of the aliens, though the Heroes don’t know what this is yet.
 They just know that it’s weird.
-It’s also well-defended, and is something that the Nazis clearly don’t want discovered.
+It’s also well-defended and is something that the Nazis clearly don’t want to be discovered.
 It will be tough to get in, let alone out again in one piece.